xplshn/bigdl/README.md

  > “I tend to think the drawbacks of dynamic linking outweigh the advantages for many (most?) applications.” – John Carmack

 ## Features
-**Minimal Dependencies**: BigDL is designed with simplicity and efficiency in mind, boasting a slim dependency footprint.
- - `list`: Browse through all available binaries across repositories.
- - `install`: Effortlessly add your desired programs to your system.
- - `remove`: Uninstall programs that are no longer needed.
- - `update`: Keep your system up-to-date with new features or updates for selected programs.
- - `run`: Execute programs directly without the need for installation.
-It will also exit using the SAME exit code as the program you try to run, that along with the --silent/--verbose/--transparent flags allow for using bigdl inside of scripts (check out stubdl).
- - `info`: Obtain detailed information about specific programs.
- - `search`: Locate the perfect program to meet your requirements.
- - `tldr`: Access a quick reference guide without installing any additional software.

-### Usage

 ```
 $ bigdl --help